OSquiddy/cs50w-capstone/README.md

 The first complexity I'd say came from learning how to integrate Django with a frontend framework like Vue.
 There were a lot of different approaches available, and I was very keen on being able to implement one that would allow me to keep the Django templating engine, alongside whatever frontend framework I was using.
 I grew somewhat attached to the simplicity of Django's frontend management, and felt that keeping Django as just a backend would be limiting its potential.

 I read quite a few different articles and blogs to find out if there was a way to get the behaviour I wanted, and there *was* one person who did it... but unfortunately, their method did not work for me.
-I've included a link though.
 Maybe someone else will be able to figure out something.
 I will definitely be revisiting that method later.

 What I finally settled with was the Django Rest Framework (DRF), where Django is used only for the API endpoints.
 The frontend is completely managed by Vue.

 Coming to the application itself, it has all the basic requirements of a complex web app.
-User authentication/authorization, CRUD functionilities etc. A few app specific areas of complexity include learning D3.js for the generation of the charts on the overwiew page, as well as ReportLab, to generate PDF reports of patient appointments.
+User authentication/authorization, CRUD functionilities etc. A few app specific areas of complexity include learning D3.js for the realtime generation of the charts on the overwiew page, as well as ReportLab, to generate PDF reports of patient appointments.
+You will notice the D3 charts change as more and more patients are added, appointments are created and visits/appointments are completed.

 D3 was something I learned at work, and I wanted a way to improve my command over it, so I integrated it into this project.
 The parts where I've been able to add transitions to the charts were something I've never done anywhere else.
 Learned it while working on this.

 Similarly, I've learned the basics of the ReportLab library just for this project, and will be exploring it a lot more.
 It's a very useful and powerful tool to have in your belt.

-Another

 # Detailed Summary of the Files and Directories